-Students with work experience, military experience, academic experience or certification that translates into having mastered the content of a Triton course may apply to receive credit in accordance with departmental policy.
+Students with work experience, military experience, academic experience, or certification that translates into having mastered the content of a Triton course may apply to receive credit per departmental policy.
+CPL credits may be used as specific course credits, elective credits in a particular area, or general electives.
+Students should consult with an advisor to determine how best to apply CPL credits toward their specific program requirements.